luthor112/steam-librarian/README.md

     - To open a webpage, add `{ "title": "TITLE_HERE", "url": "URL_HERE/<APPID>" }`
     - In both cases. `<APPID>` will be replaced by the Steam AppID

+Steam has to be restarted for configuration changes to take effect!

 Big thanks to canitakemasoulbackpls!

 ## Configuration